jeffshurtliff/salespyforce/README.md

 # salespyforce
-Toolset for performing Salesforce API calls
+A Python toolset for performing Salesforce API calls